Trial by ordeal: Use in witch-hunts in Europe

 Ordeal by water was associated with the witch-hunts of the 16th and 17th centuries.
-A suspect would be thrown into a body of water; if the accused sank, they were considered innocent, whereas if they floated, this indicated witchcraft.
+A suspect would be subjected to "swimming" by being thrown into a body of water; if the accused sank, they were considered innocent, whereas if they floated, this indicated witchcraft.
 The ordeal would be conducted with a rope holding the subject so that the person being tested could be retrieved following the trial.
 A witch trial including this ordeal took place in Szeged, Hungary as late as 1728.

 Demonologists varied in their explanations as to why trial by water would be effective, although spiritual explanations were most common.
 Some argued that witches floated because they had renounced baptism when entering the Devil's service.
 King James VI of Scotland claimed in his Daemonologie that water was so pure an element that it repelled the guilty.
 Jacob Rickius claimed that witches were supernaturally light and recommended weighing them as an alternative to dunking them; this procedure and its status as an alternative to dunking were parodied in the 1975 British film Monty Python and the Holy Grail.

+Swimming of witches was generally condemned by jurists as ignorant and illegal.
+Ruth Osborne in 1751 was the last to drown from the process in England; her husband John survived the ordeal, in a pond at Wilstone in Hertfordshire, which had been organised illegally by locals led by Thomas Colley, who was convicted of murder and hanged.